DanielRich00/Fake-News-Classifier/README.md

 3. test.csv: The test data used for final evaluation.
 Run the model: Run the main.py script to train and evaluate the logistic regression model on your datasets

-## Results: The script will print the following performance metrics on the validation and test datasets:
+## Results:
-Accuracy
+The script will print the following performance metrics on the validation and test datasets Accuracy
 Precision, Recall, F1-score
 Confusion Matrix